chmlee/ream-doc-v2/docs/Language/Basic/Annotation.md

 ```
 <EditorLite item="annotation2" />

-Observe that when compile to datasets, annotations are ignored.
+Annotations are ignored when compiled to datasets.

 Line breaks between values and annotation are allowed, but discouraged.